PGDE Secondary (Home Economics)

 - independent learning

 - practical experience, experiential learning and critical reflection

 Placements are an invaluable way of building on your theoretical learning and seeing the evidence of how teaching Home Economics can benefit young people.

 You will complete an 18-week placement in two different secondary schools in Scotland.
 Placements are generated through the GTCS Student Placement System (SPS) and are based on a student’s term time address.
 Students may be required to travel within a 90 minutes radius to their placement.
 Under no circumstances should students source their own placement.

 Please see the 'Entry requirements and application information' tab for information on costs related to placements.

 Teaching hours and attendance

-This is a full-time, demanding course, lasting 36 weeks in total, split into 18 weeks on campus and 18 weeks on placement.
+This is a full-time, demanding course, lasting 36 weeks in total, split into 18 weeks of campus teaching and online learning and 18 weeks on placement.

 - Reflective and Critical Practice (Placement modules) (40 credits): This module has a particular focus on Professional Values and the Roles and Responsibilities required of a teacher in relation to the new 2021 GTCS Standards (SPR).
 This Module is Assessed by observation of teaching practice in Schools at SCQF Level 10.

 - Home Economics in the 21st Century (40 credits): This module aims to equip you with the skills to teach practical food and textiles lessons within Home Economics Departments in a Secondary School context and to engage critically with research to inform your approaches to transformative learning in schools.
 Assignments are research based and one is a Presentation, with the other being a written submission.
 Both elements must be passed to achieve this Module.